azaghal/factorio-beyond-vanilla-qol/README.md

     > Craft items that are currently held in the cursor.
 Reduces the constant opening of personal inventory for crafting that one additional inserter or belt that's missing for finishing-up the build, particularly in early game.

+-   Queue item crafting to the beginning or the end of the crafting queue ([Queue To Front](https://mods.factorio.com/mod/QueueToFrontNG))

+    > Toggle (with `CONTROL + Q` by default) whether the items crafted from inventory will be added to the beginning or the end of the crafting queue.
+Helpful for those cases where you don't want to cancel the whole crafting queue just to produce that one item you really need right now.

 ### Miscellaneous